Hack4Krak/TasksTemplate/docs/DEPLOYMENT.md

 # Deployment

 Some tasks require service like a database with sql injection, web service etc.
-TasksTemplate provides very easy and intuitive way to configure & deploy them.
+TasksTemplate provides a straightforward and intuitive way to configure and deploy them.

+## Prerequisites

+We heavily rely on [Podman](https://podman.io/) and [podman-compose](https://github.com/containers/podman-compose/).

+> [!WARNING]
+> Currently we require prerelease version of `podman-compose` to work properly.
+> You can install it with: `toolbox services install`

 ## Configuration